Self-Contrastive Forward-Forward Algorithm: Introduction

 \end{itemize}

-Our results demonstrate the potential of Self-Contrastive Forward-Forward (SCFF) methods for efficient and flexible layer-wise learning of useful representations in a local and purely forward unsupervised manner.
-In section 2.1 and 2.2, we will introduce the two foundational methods that SCFF builds upon: the original Forward-Forward algorithm and Contrastive Self-Supervised learning, highlighting their differences and similarities.
-Next, in section 3, we will present our Contrastive Forward-Forward algorithm and discuss our findings.
+Our results demonstrate the potential of Self-Contrastive Forward-Forward (SCFF) for efficient, layer-wise learning of meaningful representations in a local, purely forward, and unsupervised manner, enabling online training in hardware environments.
+In Section 2, we introduce SCFF, detailing its hardware applicability, innovative negative example generation method and its training procedure.
+Next, in section 3, we will present the results and discuss our findings.
 Finally, we will explore the relationship of SCFF to other purely forward and/or local learning methods in the discussion of section 4.